 When you are using Workspace, you are connected to a virtualized environment that is already hosted within the BCIT network, so you don’t also need to connect via myVPN.
 Connecting to myVPN and Workspace at the same time won’t cause problems, but also isn’t necessary.

-Many of the applications AppsAnywhere do not require anything to run other than an internet connection.
+Many of the applications in AppsAnywhere do not require anything to run other than an internet connection.

 - If you are on campus and connected to BCIT’s wired or wireless network, you do not need to use myVPN.